kr4k3nb1t3/Auto-Blackarch-WM-Theme-For-Deb/README.md

 # Auto-Blackarch-WM-Theme-For-Deb

-# Instale la configuracion de fluxbox para Blackarch en su sistema Debian.
+# Install the fluxbox configuration for Blackarch on your Debian system.

-# Asegurese de guardar cualquier trabajo antes de continuar con la instalacion.
+# Be sure to save any work before continuing with the installation.

-# Primero edite el archivo /etc/apt/sources.list y agregue los siguientes Mirrors.
-Haga esto solo si su distribucion no cuenta con Fluxbox en su paqueteria.
+# First edit the /etc/apt/sources.list file and add the following Mirrors.
+Do this only if your distribution does not have Fluxbox in its package.

 deb https://deb.parrot.sh/parrot lts main contrib non-free